jj-attaq/landing-page/README.md

 # landing-page

-all images gotten from https://www.rocklou.com/
+all album images gotten from https://www.rocklou.com/